 Compulsory Third-Party Liability (CTPL) insurance

-All the cars in the Philippines, be it ICE or EV, are required to have third-party liability insurance.
-This one is a legal requirement, and a vehicle owner just can not do without it, as it is even required by the LTO for the vehicle registration process.
+All cars in the Philippines, whether ICE or EV, are required to have third-party liability insurance.
+This is a legal requirement, and a vehicle owner cannot do without it, as it is even required by the LTO for the vehicle registration process.

 What is covered?
 Third-party injury or death caused by the insured vehicle.

-Note that CTPL insurance is not enough for an EV owner as it will not protect your beloved car, especially given its high price and cost of repair.
+Note that CTPL insurance is insufficient for an EV owner, as it will not protect your beloved car, especially given its high price and the cost of repairs.

 Comprehensive insurance